-The system will only provide protection when you use the safety belt properly.
-The warning lamp illuminates and an audible warning will sound when any of the following conditions have been met:
+The system will only provide protection when you use the safety belt correctly.

+The warning lamp illuminates and an audible warning will sound when the following conditions have been met:

-- The driver's safety belt has not been fastened. - The front passenger's seat is occupied and the safety belt has not been fastened. - The vehicle exceeds a relatively low speed.
+- The front safety belts have not been fastened. - Your vehicle exceeds a relatively low speed.